 As a dentist practising in Australia, I do travel abroad extensively for my professional development, one thing I do notice is that dental implants in Australia do cost more than some other countries.
 And there are a few reasons for this.

-Number one, for a dental or medical product to be imported and registered here in Australia, because of the very strict TGA approval process and standard, as well as the distance we are from the rest of the world, it ended up costing more for a manufacturer to have their products here compared to some other countries.
+For a dental or medical product to be imported and registered here in Australia, because of the very strict TGA approval process and standard, as well as the distance we are from the rest of the world, it ended up costing more for a manufacturer to have their products here compared to some other countries.

-Secondly, Australia does have high labour costs compared to many other countries.
+Australia does have high labour costs compared to many other countries.
 So the cost of delivering the service in Australia affects the price of dental implants treatment in this country.

-Thirdly, our tax is also one of the highest in the world, so as a result, dental implant treatment would cost more here in Australia compared to some other countries.
+Our tax is also one of the highest in the world, so as a result, dental implant treatment would cost more here in Australia compared to some other countries.

 Having said that though, a dental implant is still one of the most effective ways to replace a single missing tooth.